1Department of Neurology and Neurophysiology, Liverpool Hospital, Sydney, NSW 2170, Australia.

-Correspondence Address: A/Prof. Dennis Cordato, Department of Neurology and Neurophysiology, Liverpool Hospital, Elizabeth Street, Liverpool 2170, Sydney, NSW, Australia.
+Correspondence to: Prof. Dennis Cordato, Department of Neurology and Neurophysiology, Liverpool Hospital, Elizabeth Street, Liverpool 2170, Sydney, NSW, Australia.
 E-mail: Dennis.Cordato@health.nsw.gov.au

 Aim: Patients with atrial fibrillation (AF) are over-represented in endovascular thrombectomy (EVT) populations, due to a high prevalence of large vessel occlusions (LVO) and contraindication to intravenous thrombolysis.
-This study aims to: (1) compare 90-day functional outcomes (modified Rankin Score mRS 0-2) and mortality in AF vs. non-AF patients receiving EVT; (2) compare 90-day functional outcomes and mortality in AF patients on therapeutic vs. non-therapeutic anticoagulation receiving EVT; and (3) identify factors influencing outcomes in AF patients receiving EVT.
+This study aimed to: (1) compare 90-day functional outcomes [modified Rankin Score (mRS) 0-2] and mortality in AF vs. non-AF patients receiving EVT; (2) compare 90-day functional outcomes and mortality in AF patients on therapeutic vs. non-therapeutic anticoagulation receiving EVT; and (3) identify factors influencing outcomes in AF patients receiving EVT.

-Methods: A retrospective analysis of 394 consecutive patients who received EVT for anterior cerebral circulation (ACC) LVO at an Australian comprehensive stroke center.
-Main outcome measures [90-day dichotomized mRS (0-2 good; 3-6 poor functional outcome) and mortality] were compared between AF and non-AF patients, and between therapeutic and non-therapeutic anticoagulation cohorts.
+Methods: A retrospective analysis of 394 consecutive patients who received EVT for anterior cerebral circulation LVO at an Australian comprehensive stroke center was performed.
+The main outcome measures [90-day dichotomized mRS (0-2 good; 3-6 poor functional outcome) and mortality] were compared between AF and non-AF patients, as well as between therapeutic and non-therapeutic anticoagulation cohorts.